Financial-Times/origami/readme.md

         <div class="o-ft-forms__errortext">Please enter a valid url</div>
     </div>

-All the form elements follow this basic structure with some variation applied to specific types such a checkbox groups as defined below.
+All the form elements follow this basic structure with some variation applied to specific types such as checkbox groups as defined below.

 #### Select dropdown boxes

-Using the basic structure defined above selectboxes are styled on the select element itself with:
+Using the basic structure defined above select boxes are styled on the select element itself with:

     .o-ft-forms__select